 Isodose surface

-The 3D matrix bounds are referenced to the coordinate system of the "active" plaque at the time the matrix was created and thus "follow" that plaque.
+The 3D matrix is referenced to the coordinate system of the "active" plaque.
 Illustrated to the left are the matrix bounds and the 85 Gy isodose surface of a BEBIG CCB plaque.

 Guide Contents